Home

 Water temperatures range from 74F to 78F in the winter and around 80F to 84F in the summer.
 Most divers wear at least a shorty diving wetsuit in the winter to scuba in the Turks and Caicos.

-The reef system here is 200 miles long and about 65 miles wide so there are lots of dive sites to explore.
 Wall diving starts fairly shallow so it is also good for beginners.
 Some drop offs start as shallow as 35-40 feet.
 If you are a beginner, I wouldn't hesitate to recommend scuba Turks and Caicos as a great place to get your feet wet.

 Marine parks and fishing reserves have been set up in the islands.
-The Princess Alexandra National Park is off the coast of Provo and most diving off of Grace Bay is done withing the boundaries of the park.
+The Princess Alexandra National Park is off the coast of Provo and most diving off of Grace Bay is done within the boundaries of the park.

 If you are diving off of Grace Bay, the reef is located close to shore.
 No hour long boat rides here - a definite advantage of scuba in the Turks and Caicos.
-Our rides to the sites off of Grace bay were about 15-20 minutes.

 The last time we were there, most of our diving was done off of West Caicos.
-The seas were rough in front of Beaches Resort, where we were staying, and West Caicos offered a more protected area.
+The seas were rough in front of Beaches Resort where we were staying, and West Caicos offered a more protected area.

 This meant we had to take a van across the island to the dive boat.
 But since it was only about a 5 minute ride across the island, it wasn't too bad.
 Of course, how could I ever complain when I get to scuba in the Turks and Caicos?
-The boat rides out to West Caicos were about 45 minutes.

 Even when the weather wasn't that great, we still had good visibility.
 It is not unusual to have visibility in the 100+ feet range.